-When Si lies in the range of 0.088 to 0.84, the water column stays periodically stratified, and the straining-induced circulation is an important component in the longitudinal estuarine circulation.
 When Si is larger than 0.84, the water column is in a persistent stratified situation, and the straining-induced circulation becomes weaker.
-We calculated the Si along the longitudinal section in different years and depict them in Fig. 12.
+We calculated the Si along the longitudinal section in different years and depict them in Fig. 11.